zhanghongce/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hongce Zhang is an Assistant Professor at the Microelectronics Thrust, Function Hub of the Hong Kong University of Science and Technology (Guangzhou Campus).
-He received his PhD degree from the [Electrical and Computer Engineering Department](https://ece.princeton.edu/) of [Princeton University](https://www.princeton.edu/) in 2021, advised by [Professor Sharad Malik](https://www.princeton.edu/~sharad/).
+He received his PhD from the [Electrical and Computer Engineering Department](https://ece.princeton.edu/) of [Princeton University](https://www.princeton.edu/) in 2021, advised by [Professor Sharad Malik](https://www.princeton.edu/~sharad/).